kwtucker/dotfiles/README.md

 #Dotfiles

-##These are my settings, so if you are wanting any of my setting be sure to review all files.
+These are my settings, so if you are wanting any of my setting be sure to review all files.
 The ".git-prompt.sh" is tied to the ".bash_profile".

+For the prompt you can also reference: http://neverstopbuilding.com/gitpro

 ###Intstallation:
 ```